ackermann-lars/re-study/README.md

   - `stop`: stop char index of this token (exclusive)
   - `stanza_pos`: Part of speech tags (fine), obtained via "Stanza" (Stanford)
   - `stanza_dependency`: Dependency information obtained via "Stanza", consists of
-    - `head`: 0-based index in the list of tokens for the token making up the dependency head
+    	- `head`: 0-based index in the list of tokens for the token making up the dependency head, will be null for the root token
 	- `type`: Dependency relation identifier as string
 - `entities`: List of entities in this sample, comprised of objects with the following attributes:
   - `text`: Text of this entity